clojure-emacs/example-config/README.md

 ## Rationale

 See [this issue](https://github.com/clojure-emacs/clj-refactor.el/issues/110) for the discussion which resulted in creating this sample configuration.
-The goal of this to provide a reference Emacs config which is specially focused on clojure development with all the bells and whistles but does not have much else in it.
+The goal of this to provide a reference Emacs config which is specially focused on Clojure development with all the bells and whistles but does not have much else in it.

 ## License